ZOMBIE BEES

 Between Dec.
 2017 and Jan.
 2018, I was artist-in-residence at SymbioticA, University of Western Australia, Perth.
 During my time there, I was introduced to some basic protocols in tissue culture practices.

-completely decellularized, I submerged the remaining "skin" into the mammalian tissue culture, to see if it would recellularize onto the scaffold of the pupa.
-Unfortunately, I wasn't able to see the final result in my time there.
+I also cultured some basic mammalian cells from lab stock, jot understand the basic tissue culture process.
+After the bee pupa completed decellularization, I submerged the remaining "skin" into the mammalian tissue culture, to see if it would recellularize onto the scaffold of the pupa.

 Injecting decellularization chemicals into adult and pupa bees.
 This is to speed up the process of from both within and without of the organism.

-Bee collection.
+Bee pupa collection.
 Mike Bianco teasing out the pupa from the honey comb.
 Bees need to be put into a container and frozen for a few hours before they are ready for decellularization.

 The experiment was set up on Jan.
 18th at 6pm.